SS Florian

-SS Florian was an Ellerman Lines cargo steamship that was launched in 1939 and completed in 1940.
+SS Florian was an Ellerman Lines cargo steamship that was launched in 1940 and completed that year.
 A U-boat sank her with all hands in 1941 in the Battle of the Atlantic.

 This was the first Ellerman Lines ship called Florian.
 The second was a motor ship that was built in 1955, sold in 1971 and renamed Maldive Loyalty, and scrapped in 1982.

 Building

 Florian was one of a set of four sister ships that William Gray & Company built for the Ellerman & Papayanni Lines subsidiary of Ellerman Lines.
 The first was Malvernian in 1937.
 She was followed by Belgravian in 1937, Ionian in 1938 and finally Florian in 1939–40.